ijaazt/Web-Maven/README.md

 # A Guide To Creating an IDE Independent Java Web Maven Project

-When you create a new Maven Project from with IntelliJ, the easiest approach is to create a maven project from an archetype.
+When you create a new Maven Project with IntelliJ, the easiest approach is to create a maven project from an archetype.
 The archetype creates the correct maven pom.xml and directory structure.

 ![](project-creation.png)